matrix-org/matrix-appservice-bridge/HOWTO.md

 # Set up a new project
 Create a new directory and run `npm init` to generate a `package.json` file after answering some questions.
-Run `npm install matrix-appservice-bridge` to install the bridge library, `request` to make sending HTTP requests easier and `matrix-appservice` to install the AS library.
-Create a file `index.js` which we'll use to write logic for the bridge.
+Install bridge library `matrix-appservice-bridge` and `request` to make sending HTTP requests easier.
+Create a file `index.js` which we'll use to write the logic for the bridge.
 ```
 $ npm init
-$ npm install matrix-appservice-bridge
-$ npm install request
+$ npm install matrix-appservice-bridge request
 $ touch index.js
 ```